-Use the Rapid Experimentation Template provided to build a learning plan.
-As a team, start the learning plan by determining the most important questions that are critical to the success of your concepts
+Use the Rapid Experimentation Worksheet provided to build a learning plan.
+As a team, start the learning plan by determining the most important questions that are critical to the success of your concepts.

 Discuss what measures will help gauge success.
 What indicators would signal that you have been successful in your test?
 For example, what audience behaviors or attitudes would indicate your idea is worth moving forward?
 Then, determine how to measure the size or extent of these behaviors or attitudes, as needed.